Interdisciplinary Studies with Preparation for Higher Education BA

 On successful completion of the Preparation for Higher Education foundation year, you could progress onto a range of degree courses (both full and part-time) in the social sciences, arts, and healthcare.

-Recent students have progressed onto a range of degrees including law, criminology, professional studies, philosophy, English, learning and teaching, child and family studies, sociology, and social policy.
+Recent students have progressed onto a range of degree areas including criminology, professional studies, learning and teaching, child and family studies, sociology, and social policy, nursing and midwifery.

 Careers support